JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 ![](hover_stop_icon.png)

 If the process takes a long time and can prevent the user from performing tasks, provide an option to pause a process using the Pause button or the Pause icon.
 Replace process details with the "Pause" comment on hover over the Pause icon:

 ![](pause.png)

 It is **not** recommended providing an option to pause the process.
-It is preferable, that the process runs in a background and does not interfere with a user.
+It is preferable that the process runs in the background and does not interfere with a user.

 If a user pauses the process, show "Paused" under the progress bar.
 Replace the Pause icon with Resume, show "Resume" under the progress bar and when hovered over the Resume button:

 ![](resume.png)